TandoorRecipes/recipes/docs/features/authentication.md

 Depending on your authentication provider you **might need** to configure it.
 This needs to be done through the settings system.
-To make the system flexible (allow multiple providers) and to not require another file to be mounted into the container the configuration ins done through a single environment variable.
+To make the system flexible (allow multiple providers) and to not require another file to be mounted into the container the configuration is done through a single environment variable.
 The downside of this approach is that the configuration needs to be put into a single line as environment files loaded by docker compose don't support multiple lines for a single variable.